bet-no-loss/bet-no-loss/README.md

   As we focus only on having a running project with smart contract + front-office.
   This means in order to add events the owner calls the ad-hoc smart-contract's functions.

+## License

+*[Bet-no-loss](https://github.com/bet-no-loss/bet-no-loss)* is released under the terms of the MIT license.
+See COPYING for more information or https://opensource.org/licenses/MIT .